 If you are looking for a lightning-fast VPN, we’d recommend looking elsewhere, but if all you want to do if browse and stream, then performance is more than good enough on local connections as long as you aren’t doing so on multiple devices at once.

 To read about our speed testing methodologies, please read How We Review VPNs.

-IVPN has one of the most limited server networks we have come across, offering a mere 26 countries in total.
-Fortunately, most popular locations in Europe and North America are covered, however we recommend taking a look at the server list before purchasing to be sure.
-If you do need more choice, providers such as HideMyAss! offer up to 190 countries.
+IVPN has one of the most limited server networks we have come across, offering a mere 28 countries in total.
+Fortunately, most popular locations in Europe and North America are covered, however we recommend taking a look at the server list before buying.

 Unlike many of our top-tier providers, city-level choice is limited to the US only, with 12 locations to choose from.
 Considering the network size, the server choice in this country is pretty impressive, but the ability to drill down to city-level servers in other popular locations would be welcomed.

 As is the case with many providers, server coverage is centered around Europe and North America, with just three locations outside these two regions in Asia.
 There are no servers in Africa, South America or Australia, so if you’re located in these regions we’d recommend looking elsewhere.